 - Waratah and Flannel Flower

 * All study groups are open to members from around Australia, and are not confined to any specific region.
-However, we have 'starred' those that have leaders or sub-groups based in Queensland and are more active in our region.
+However, we have 'starred' those that have leaders or members who are active in Queensland.
 Some of these activities are included on our calendar.

 If you are interested in any study group, please contact the ANPSA Study Group Coordinator at email@example.com or our Native Plants Queensland Study Groups Liaison Officer at firstname.lastname@example.org